-Under the California Public Employees' Pension Reform Act of 2013 (PEPRA) and the Public Employees' Retirement Law (PERL), when a retired member violates these restrictions, the retired member must be reinstated to active service.
-Under the PERL, the retired member must reimburse the system for any retirement allowance received during the period of violation, pay active member contributions and interest on those contributions for that period, and, in certain cases, pay for various administrative expenses.
-In addition, an employer must pay employer contributions and interest on those contributions for the period of violation and, in certain cases, various administrative expenses.
+Under the Public Employees' Retirement Law (PERL), as amended by the California Public Employees' Pension Reform Act of 2013 (PEPRA), when a retired member violates these restrictions, CalPERS must reinstate the retired member to active service.
+Additionally, the PERL imposes the following penalties: the retired member must reimburse the system for any retirement allowance received during the period of violation; pay active member contributions and interest on those contributions for that period; and, in certain cases, pay for various administrative expenses.
+The employer must pay employer contributions and interest on those contribution and, in certain cases, various administrative expenses.